plutov/notebook/go.md

 - Go's race detector doesn't catch all data races
 - Log error or return it, not both.
+- If your interface has only one function, append "-er" to the function name: `type Reader interface`.

 ### Learn Go